General Management Worldwide

 In 2007 he became a soloist at the Warsaw Chamber Orchestra singing such parts as Figaro in Il barbiere di Siviglia, Papageno in Die Zauberflöte, Jontek in Halka (Vilnius version) or Nick Shadow in The Rake’s Progress on the opera’s stage as well as on tours in Japan, Spain and France.
 In 2011 the singer made his debut at the Baltic Opera in Gdańsk with the title role in Eugene Onegin and sang one of the leading roles in E. Sikora’s Madame Curie, staged at the UNESCO headquarters in Paris and the Tianjin Grand Theatre in China.
 This followed with numerous engagements at the Baltic Opera, where he has appeared also as Escamillo in Carmen, Aleksander Glov in Gamblers by D. Shostakovych, Athanaël in Thaïs, Jago in Otello, Zurga in Les pêcheurs de perles and Guglielmo.

-In the 2019/2020 season the artists engagements include the parts of Figaro at the Krakow Opera, return to the Polish National Opera as Sharpless in Madama Butterfly and Janusz in a production of Halka made together with the Theater an der Wien, as well as parts of Zbigniew in The Haunted Manor and Zurga at the Baltic Opera.
+In the 2019/2020 season the artists performed the part of Figaro at the Krakow Opera, returned to the Polish National Opera as Sharpless in Madama Butterfly and as Janusz in a production of Halka made together with the Theater an der Wien.
+He has also sang the parts of Zbigniew in The Haunted Manor and Zurga at the Baltic Opera.

 Mr Rak is also very active with oratorio repertoire and appeared on such concert stages in Poland as: the National Philharmonic, Łódź Philharmonic, Poznań Philharmonic, as well as abroad: Le Palais des Beaux-Arts in Brussels or Konigin Elisabethzaal in Antwerp.